AndrewBunn00/NetworkedAndroidApp/app/src/main/java/com/example/networkedcrossword/README.txt

 - Derek:
     Created part of the Game class which and rendering in the board based on the seed.
     Created the CrosswordBoard view specifically the board generation which uses a canvas and 2d graphics to generate the board.
-    Worked on getting the network thread to communicate with the game activity and subsequent crosswordboard view.
+    Worked on getting the network thread to communicate with the game activity and subsequent crossword board view.

 - Joel: